This year we've created our own Sparkle Story Treat for Halloween!

-You can simply print them up on paper and hand them out, or you can print them on labels!
-Our Halloween treats are made to fit Avery 3 x 3.75 inch, print-to-the-edge, rectangular labels (#22823).
-Pick up a pack at your local copy store, print them out as stickers, and try out a few of these fun ideas.
+You can simply print them up on paper and hand them out, or you can print them on sticker labels!
+Our Halloween treats are made to fit 8.5 x 11 in sticker paper.
+Pick up a pack at your local copy store, print & cut them out, and try out a few of these fun ideas.

 Here are ten suggestions for how to dress them up:

 Stick Sparkle "Halloween Trick-or-Treatables" on a pretty piece of patterned cardstock and mix them in with candy in your trick-or-treat bowl.

 This is a great non-food option to have on hand if you're concerned about allergies or don't like to have too much extra candy around the house.